 - Networking.

-- Spread awareness of the practice enterprise concept.
+- Spreading awareness of the Practice Enterprise concept.

 - Many different competitions can be part of a blended event, as you have the option to name the winner on stage.

-- Trade fair – practices presentation, negotiation, and networking skills.
+- Trade Fair – practice presentation, negotiation, and networking skills.

 - Seminars – Learn something new.

-- Global enterprise challenge – chance to network, practice collaboration, language, communication and problem-solving.
+- Global Enterprise Hhallenge – chance to network, practice collaboration, language, communication and problem-solving.

 When arranging any form of event, it is important to consider how you can involve others both in your own organization and outside.
-Various things stakeholders and other parts of your organization might be able to help with:
+Various tasks which stakeholders and other staff from your organization might be able to help with:

 - Advertising and communication.